Home Fire Hazards

 Provo Fire & Rescue provides a variety of emergency and non-emergency services, including fire, paramedic transport, hazardous materials, rescue, fire prevention services, and public education.

 The men and women of Provo Fire & Rescue are highly-trained professionals and are proud to serve the citizens of this great City.
 Our mission is to provide professional quality service with dedication and pride.
+Please review our Fiscal Year 2014 Annual Report.
 Chief Gary K. Jolley

 "To Provide Professional Quality Service with Dedication and Pride."